 The doctoral program is based on the philosophy that each student enters with unique strengths and abilities and individual professional career goals; therefore, beyond the required courses, each student is expected to build a program of study based upon prior academic preparation, previous work experience, and future career expectations.
 The program is designed to develop leaders in the field of counseling with a counseling professional identity.

 All doctoral students complete: (a) core coursework in counselor education and supervision, (b) coursework in quantitative and qualitative research, (c) a 100-hour counseling practicum, (d) a 600-hour internship, (e) a written and oral comprehensive exam, and (f) a doctoral dissertation.
-Generally, core program courses are offered in the Fall and Spring semesters, with an opportunity to complete a doctoral internship in the summer.
+Generally, core program courses are offered in the Fall and Spring semesters, with an opportunity for additional summer courses.

 Students admitted to the Doctoral program possess a Master’s degree in Counseling or a closely related field.
-They wish to improve their scholarly, instructional, and clinical and research skills to acquire advanced training and professional development as counselor educators.
-Doctoral students must have master’s coursework and demonstrated knowledge in the core counseling areas for entry-level counselors and meet requirements for the clinical mental health counseling (CMHC) specialty area to be license-eligible as a Licensed Professional Counselor (LPC) in the state of Ohio.
+Prospective students to improve their scholarly, instructional, and clinical and research skills to acquire advanced training and professional development as counselor educators.
+Doctoral students must have master’s coursework and demonstrated knowledge in the core counseling areas for entry-level counselors and meet requirements for the Clinical Mental Health Counseling (CMHC) specialty to be license-eligible as an Ohio Licensed Professional Counselor (LPC).
 Doctoral students who have not met core counseling and/or CMHC requirements are required to complete requisite coursework in addition to their doctoral studies.